Privacy Policy

 Information Security

-Further by HealthEquity places a high priority on protecting your personal information.
+HealthEquity places a high priority on protecting your personal information.
 We maintain administrative, technical, and physical safeguards designed to protect the information that you provide on this website and in connection with the Services from unauthorized access to or acquisition of such information.
 Please be advised, however, that regardless of our best efforts to protect information, the confidentiality and security of any communication or material transmitted to or from the website or via email cannot be guaranteed to be 100% secure at any time.
 We also cannot guarantee that the information you transmit over the Internet will not be unlawfully intercepted or accessed by third parties.
 Any transmission of your information is at your own risk.
 Therefore, we strongly encourage all users to be careful and responsible about what you choose to provide online.
-Further, when you create an Account with Further by HealthEquity, you will create a unique password.
+Further, when you create an Account with HealthEquity, you will create a unique password.
 It is your responsibility to personalize your password and protect and secure such password.
-Further by HealthEquity is not responsible for any information compromised due to your failure to secure your Account or login credentials.
+HealthEquity is not responsible for any information compromised due to your failure to secure your Account or login credentials.

 If you have any reason to believe that your interaction with us through this website or other means is no longer secure, please immediately notify us (see Contact Information below).